spxbhuhb/adaptive/doc/doc-main/doc/guides/documentation system.md

 4. Name resolution rules:
    1. Names are case-insensitive and trimmed.
    2. If there is a question mark at the end of the name, it is removed.
-   3. If a name cannot be found but ends with a `s`, the name without the `s` is tried.
+   3. If a name cannot be found and seems to be a plural, the non-plural version will be tried (see [PluralHandler](class://))

 ### Definitions